 - Keep giving this drug to your child as you have been told by your child’s doctor or other health care provider, even if your child feels well.

 - This drug may cause your child to pass urine more often.
-To keep your child from having sleep problems, try to give this drug before 6 pm.
+To keep your child from having sleep problems, try not to give too close to bedtime.

 - Give a missed dose as soon as you think about it.